themusiclab/musical-babies/README.md

 This repo contains all files necessary for reproducing the article "Ecological momentary assessment reveals causal effects of music enrichment on infant mood".

-> [!Warning]
-> **This repository is currently under construction and is not yet complete.
-It'll be populated soon and we will remove this warning once sorted.**

 ## Description

 You can find the following here: